gabrielmj33/gametrack/docs/use-cases.md

 1. The administrator accesses reported community content.
 2. The administrator reviews the content.
-3. The administrator determines whether the content violates platform rules.
+3. The administrator determines whether the content violates GameTrack rules.
 4. The administrator selects an appropriate moderation action.
 5. The system applies the selected action.
 6. The system records the moderation action.

 **Alternative Flows:**

-* If the content does not violate platform rules, the administrator can dismiss the report.
+* If the content does not violate GameTrack rules, the administrator can dismiss the report.

 **Postconditions:**